Ilvia-cpu/pictures/README.md

 # pictures
-I use github to upload pictures to websites like SpaceHey.
+I use github to upload pictures to my webs.